China set to send 3 astronauts on longest crewed mission yet

 The crew’s scheduled activities include up to three spacewalks to install equipment in preparation for expanding the station, verifying living conditions in the module and conducting experiments in space medicine and other areas, Lin said.

 China’s military, which runs the space program, has released few details but says it will send multiple crews to the station over the next two years to make it fully functional.
-Shenzhou-13 will be the fifth mission, including un-crewed trips to deliver supplies.
+Shenzhou-13 will be the fifth mission, including trips without crews to deliver supplies.

 When completed with the addition of two more modules — named Mengtian and Wentian — the station will weigh about 66 tons, a fraction of the size of the International Space Station, which launched its first module in 1998 and will weigh around 450 tons when completed.
+Lin said the two additional modules would be sent before the end of next year during the stay of the yet-to-be-named Shenzhou-14 crew.

 China was excluded from the International Space Station largely due to U.S. objections over the Chinese program’s secretive nature and close military ties.
 It made plans to build its own space stations in the early 1990s and had two experimental modules before starting on the permanent station.